 Madonna House in Combermere, Ontario is one of the ministries which was formative in the choice to set apart Noah’s Ark chapel and cabin for prayer retreats.
 Poustinia is a Russian term for a desert place and a state of being where the pilgrim goes,

 “where all in me is silent and where I am immersed in the silence of God.”
-The quotes by Catherine de Hueck Doherty are taken from her book, Poustinia, ISBN #0-87793-083.
-Poustinia will introduce the retreatant to the Russian origins of poustinia, as well as encourage the modern day contemplative to find his/her own place of inner solitude.
+The quotes by Catherine de Hueck Doherty are taken from her book, Poustinia.
+Catherine's book will introduce the retreatant to the Russian origins of poustinia, as well as encourage the modern day contemplative to find his/her own place of inner solitude.

 Within yourselves you have made a room, a cabin, a secluded space.
-You have built it by prayer–You should be more aware of God, because you are carrying within you this utterly quiet and silent chamber.
+You have built it by prayer–You will be more aware of God, because you are carrying within you this utterly quiet and silent chamber.
 Because you have been called to listen to Him in your inner silence, you can bring Him to the street, the party, the meeting, in a very special and powerful way.
 He has asked you and chosen you to be the carrier of that silent poustinia within yourself.”